 Many dentists make the mistake of overlooking their team and the importance of the hiring process.
 Your team is who you and your patients interact with every day.
 Without them, you don’t have a business.

-If you want to start your practice in what we call the comfort-zone level of dentistry, I can’t help you.
+And if you want to start your practice in what we call the comfort-zone level of dentistry, I can’t help you.
 But if you want to start your practice off on the right foot from the start and avoid the common pitfalls, I invite all dentists to join our Dental Boss MOVEment Facebook Group.

 Building a successful dental practice does not have to be complicated.
 In fact, the best ways to improve your dental practice are the simplest because the simplest plans are the easiest to put in place.